Creativity and Research

 Apart from research’s integration into our project-driven classes, there are many opportunities to get your hands dirty in research labs and other collaborations on- and off-campus.
 Students can also work directly with professors on their research in settings such as these:

 New Media’s ASAP lab is one of the most productive research and development environments on campus.
 ASAP employs a dozen students working with real-world clients on projects ranging from phone apps to interactive wearables.

 Still Water lab

 The Still Water lab studies and builds networks for creative people.
-Its initiatives have included collaborating with Native people on alternatives to copyright, and building a phone app to help farmers grow plants all year round in Maine by tracking greenhouse data.
+Its initiatives have included collaborating with Indigenous peoples on alternatives to copyright, and building a phone app to help farmers grow plants all year round in Maine by tracking greenhouse data.